 Traditional insomnia plagues millions of Americans; however, some are affected by another sleep issue, called maintenance insomnia.
 This problem is defined as frequent waking throughout the night with an inability to fall back asleep.

 Most of the time, sufferers can encourage better sleep by improving their sleep hygiene.
 This term is used in reference to lifestyle habits which promote better sleep.
-Research suggests that all sorts of bad habits can contribute to maintenance insomnia, including:
+The CDC suggests that all sorts of bad habits can contribute to maintenance insomnia, including:

 To avoid sleep problems, experts recommend that people practice better sleep hygiene by avoiding the above habits.
 That said, people who suffer from sleep apnea typically require a more aggressive strategy.